YouTuber Kristin Johns Stuns In New Instagram Snapshots While Modeling A New Accessory

 I so excited about & proud of today’s @kristinmadeinc launch! ????
 The floral prints of my dreams!!
 For a while our dreams were put on the back burner because all we could do was wait to heal until we could move forward with our lives & goals.
 Being able to shoot our new products & get everything ready for this day felt so good!
 I’m so glad you guys are loving the Garden Collection scrunchies & hair scarves!
 Go get yours now @kristinmadeinc ????????????!!

 The two stunning snapshots were captured by photographer John Volk.
 In the caption of her post, Johns expressed her excitement regarding her line’s newest launch and encouraged fans to get some for themselves.

 The post gained over 53,000 likes in only a few hours after being posted online.
-Johns’ many fans took to the comments section to compliment her on her stunning looks as well as the brand new accessory.
+Her fans took to the comments section to compliment her on her stunning looks as well as the new accessory.
 Others commended her for being brave enough to show her scars openly.

 “I love that you showed your scars in this pic!!!
 So beautiful and I nneeeeed all these hair scarves!” gushed one fan.